oneHalo/Movie-Recomendation-System/breaktime/README.md

 This is a react js front end for the breakTime project written using material ui components https://mui.com/

-It dosen't work as intended, as I had to write the front end in a rush (it wasn't originally my part, but our group member got really sick and so he wasn't able to work on the project)
+It dosen't work as intended, as I had to write the front end in a rush at the last minute do to illness in one of my group mates

 HOW TO RUN